nathasyaeca/wholesale_and_order_store/wholesale_store.md

     us have the higher profitable wholesaler supplier.
 While the product that they sold are; Shoes, clothes, children sport, and winter sport.
-4. THe different between product that sold the most profit and product that customers brought the most are not that conspicious.
+4. The different between product that sold the most profit and product that customers brought the most are not that conspicious.
 While we still get 2x of profit each time the product sold, but we need to push `Clothes` product more, cause they bring the most profitable